Yearly Archives: 2022

 • Thorough and effective critiques are inspiring.
 When writers see that their works have been afforded the time and effort necessary to good criticism, they will respond in kind, roll up their sleeves, and really get to work on Draft #2.
 It’s the fact that there are readers out there, people who care, that makes a difference.
 What, after all, is a poem without a reader?
 A tree falling in a forest with no humans to hear it!
 Audience is essential, and writers should always have it in mind as they write.
 You may think you’re writing for yourself but, as stated earlier, the human experience is both unique and universal, meaning, if you’re doing it right, readers will relate even if their experience isn’t exactly similar.

-• On a logistical note, in the classroom, I always made paper copies (sorry, trees) of each student’s poem for whatever number of student/critique readers were in the group.
+• On a logistical note, in the classroom, I always make paper copies (sorry, trees) of each student’s poem for whatever number of student/critique readers were in the group.
 The poet reads his poem twice.
 Listeners simply place a check, a question mark, a star near something they want to comment on.
 Then the poet is silent while the listeners annotate in the margins with the GIST of their comment.
 After 4/5 minutes (longer, if the work is going well!), the group will elaborate on their comments in clockwise order, with only the reader and the poet (who may have questions) allowed to speak until all parties have spoken, at which point the next person in the group hands out copies of HER poem, and the process begins again.

 “Poems Hide”